Introduction to HoraeDB's Architecture

 Interpreter

 , the memory usage will be checked.
-If the memory usage is too high, the flush process will be triggered:SST
+If the memory usage is too high, the flush process will be triggered:- Persist some old MemTables as

 entries;